-Table 2: Data mining outlier detection test datasets [3].
+Table 2: Data mining outlier detection test datasets [2].
 The top 5 are intrusion detection from web log data set as described in [31].

-It would have been preferable to include more data mining datasets for assessing outlier detection.
-The KDD intrusion dataset is included because it is publicly available and has been used previously in the data mining literature [31, 30].
+30].
 Knorr et al. [21] use NHL player statistics but refer only to a web site publishing these statistics, not the actual dataset used.
 Most other data mining papers use simulation studies rather than real world datasets.
-We are currently evaluating ForestCover and SatImage datasets from the KDD repository [3] for later inclusion into our comparisons.1
+We are currently evaluating ForestCover and SatImage datasets from the KDD repository [2] for later inclusion into our comparisons.